paritytech/substrate/client/transaction-pool/README.md

 # Current implementation

-Current implementation of the pool is a result of a experiences from Ethereum's pool implementation, but also has some warts coming from the learning process of Substrate's generic nature and light client support.
+Current implementation of the pool is a result of experiences from Ethereum's pool implementation, but also has some warts coming from the learning process of Substrate's generic nature and light client support.